Welcome to Sequali’s documentation!

 _images/overrepresented_sampling.svg

 This figure shows how fragments are sampled in sequali.
 The silver elements represent the fragments.
 Sequence #1 is longer and hence more fragments are sampled.
 Despite the length differences between sequence #1 and sequence #2 the fragments for the adapter and barcode sequences are the same.
 In Sequence #1 the fragments sampled from the back end overlap somewhat with sequences from the front end.
-This is a necessity to ensure all of the sequence is sampled when the length is not divisible by the size of the fragments.
+In sequence #3 the sequence is quite long so the middle is not sampled.
+This prevents many common genome repeats from ending up in the report.

-Fragments are stored and counted in a hash table.
+For each sequence only unique fragments within the sequence are sampled, to avoid overrepresenting common genomic repeats. unique fragments are then stored and counted in a hash table.
 When the hash table is full only fragments that are already present will be counted.
 To diminish the time spent on the module, by default 1 in 8 sequences is analysed.

 After the module is run, stored fragments are checked for their counts.
 If the count exceeds a certain threshold it is considered overrepresented.
 Sequali does a k-mer analysis of the sequences and compares that with sequences from the NCBI UniVec database to determine possible origins.